zdennis/activerecord-import/README.markdown

 Book.import books
 ```

-The @#import@ method can take an array of column names and an array of models.
+The `import` method can take an array of column names and an array of models.
 The column names are used to determine what fields of data should be imported.
-The following example will only import books with the @:title@ field:
+The following example will only import books with the `title` field:

 ```ruby
 books = [